Takeaway

 Correct answer: “I want to be part of the company to contribute to the company’s mission because it is meaningful to me”.

-Recruiters look for employees that have aligned goals.
+Recruiters look for employees who have aligned goals.

 If you interview for a transport company, tell a story about how your dad was your hero being a truck driver as a kid and he taught you how much he liked making people happy by getting them what they needed on time.